For the Curiously Aware in Humboldt County…

-THANK YOU FOR THE MONEY, NOW HERE’S YOUR PINK SLIP: After $140 million dollars of donations, grants, loans and bonds went to complete St. Joseph’s Northeast tower project, CEO Joe Mark announced 50 local hospital employees will lose their jobs in the next two weeks.
+THANKS FOR THE MONEY.
+NOW HERE’S YOUR PINK SLIP: After $140 million dollars of donations, grants, loans and bonds went to complete St. Joseph’s Northeast tower project, CEO Joe Mark announced 50 local hospital employees will lose their jobs in the next two weeks.

 “It’s all current economics,” Mark said.
 “It has nothing to do with the tower.
 We’ve seen a double-digit drop in surgeries in the last six months and people are putting off operations like knee replacements because of the economy.”

 One would think that after such a huge infusion of planning and capital, jobs would have been gained rather than lost.

 That was their plan, you’ll remember.
 In the old days, we remember when a CEO was removed from the position for making boneheaded miscalculations.
 After all, that’s what a CEO is highly paid for.
 We suspect, however, that Mr. Mark will not be one of those losing their job due to the ‘poor economy’ and the unforeseen lack of participants willing to be sliced and diced on the surgical table.

 What folks also may not yet know is this: Once St. Joe’s Tower opens up in June/July, they will be moving their Urgent Care services to the Emergency Room.
 What does this mean for you and your family?